CarlSmoky/toDoList/README.md

 # ToDoList
-ToDoList is an app with CURD using MongoDB and mongoose.
+ToDoList is an app with CRUD using MongoDB and mongoose.

 ## Final Product